-Tourists and expat residents alike are always surprised to discover artistically designed manhole covers of all kinds as they walk urban streets and even villages lanes.
-These are a rare sight outside Japan where, in spite of their weight, they would probably be stolen.
+Tourists and ex-pat residents alike are always surprised to discover artistically designed manhole covers of all kinds as they walk the streets and village lanes of Japan.
+These are a rare sight outside Japan where, despite their weight, they would probably be stolen.

 - Where Did Artistic Manhole Covers Come From?